SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Overview

 This document provides a quick getting started guide to install a Solace PubSub+ Software Event Broker in various configurations onto a Kubernetes cluster.

-Detailed documentation is provided in the [Solace PubSub+ Event Broker on Kubernetes Guide](docs/PubSubPlusK8SDeployment.md).

-This guide is intended mainly for development and demo purposes.
 The recommended Solace PubSub+ Software Event Broker version is 9.0 or later.

+Detailed documentation is provided in the [Solace PubSub+ Event Broker on Kubernetes Documentation](docs/PubSubPlusK8SDeployment.md).

+This quick start is intended mainly for development and demo purposes.
+Consult the [Deployment Considerations](https://github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#pubsub-event-broker-deployment-considerations) section of the Documentation when planning your deployment.

 This document is applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple MiniKube deployment on a Linux-based machine.
 To view examples of other Kubernetes platforms see: